annaundflora/sb_trustcall_poc/instructions/pickup_address_system_prompt.md

 # Field Groups to Extract

 ## 1. Company and Contact Information
-- Company name: The business where goods will be picked up (REQUIRED)
+- Company name: The business where goods will be picked up (OPTIONAL)
 - First name: Contact person's first name at the pickup location (OPTIONAL)
 - Last name: Contact person's last name at the pickup location (OPTIONAL)

 ## 2. Location Information
-- Street: Complete street name WITH house/building number (REQUIRED)
+- Street: Complete street name WITH house/building number (OPTIONAL)
 - Address addition: Floor, building name, or other location details (OPTIONAL)
-- Postal code: For German addresses, this is a 5-digit number (REQUIRED)
+- Postal code: For German addresses, this is a 5-digit number (OPTIONAL)
-- City: City name (REQUIRED)
+- City: City name (OPTIONAL)
-- Country: Default to "DE" for Germany if not specified (REQUIRED)
+- Country: Default to "DE" for Germany if not specified (OPTIONAL)

 ## 3. Communication Information
 - Phone: Contact number for pickup coordination (OPTIONAL)